 FIBER MAKES THE WORLD GO ROUND

 Avocados are also rich in fiber, a nutrient tied to healthy blood sugar regulation, toxin removal, and a decreased chance of chronic illness like diabetes.
 Consuming fiber also helps feed the healthy bacteria in our gut.
 Our gut is responsible for a huge portion of our immunity, serotonin production, mood, and energy.
 Poor gut health can actually change the way we absorb micronutrients, so even if we are eating all of the right foods, we may not reap the full benefits without getting our gut health in check first.
 Eating a clean diet free of processed sugar, gluten, and dairy are great first steps to improving gut health.
-Taking a high-quality probiotic, trying a glutamine supplement, or Beta-Glucan are all great ways to support the gut further.
+Taking a high-quality probiotic, trying a glutamine supplement, or digestive enzymes are all great ways to support the gut further.

 1 cup coconut palm sugar

 1/4 teaspoon salt